Showcasing spaces that don’t yet exist is an increasingly popular way to sell high-end homes across the world.

 While the $99 Samsung Gear VR (or Google’s £15 Cardboard, a folding viewer made of cardboard that works with smartphones running an associated app) could be a breakthrough moment for VR, there hasn’t so far been the VR content to make it a must-have for most.
 “At this stage, VR tours represent only the first 10 percent of the sales journey,” Whitten says.

 Seeing the future

-One report from Greenlight VR and Road to VR predicts there will be 2 million (non-cardboard) VR headsets in use by the end of 2016 – and 36.9 million by 2020.
+Sales of VR headsets are picking up with manufacturers of VR gear collectively shipping more than 1 million units for the first time in the third quarter of 2017 .
 “We’re not too far off a critical mass and advancement in technology that would catalyse mainstream adoption – and what you can imagine VR could do is exciting,” Whitten says.